bflaven/ia_usages/ia_prompt_seo/posts_source/002_post_2_chatgpt-cheat-sheet-for-seo.md

 ```

-30. Ask ChatGPT to Create Regular Expressions in Analytics Reporting
+**30. Ask ChatGPT to Create Regular Expressions in Analytics Reporting**

 Regular expressions can be really helpful for creating analytic reports using tools like the Google Search Console (GSC) or Google Analytics (GA).
 And with the help of ChatGPT, this is super easy.

 Example prompt: